-- 10.2 In order to fully and objectively evaluate the Plan's position in connection with any potential claim, the Board has developed the following process: - A. Unless the Plan incurs potential damages (loss net of gain) in excess of Three Million Dollars (\$3,000,000.00) in connection with any investment, the Plan shall proceed as a member of the class action or, if no class action has been filed, the Board shall determine if it should proceed with an independent action based upon review and recommendation by Staff, the City Attorney's Office and outside counsel. - B. If the potential damages exceed Three Million Dollars (\$3,000,000.00), the Board shall determine if the Plan should seek lead plaintiff status, pursue an independent action, or remain a member of the class based upon review and recommendation by Staff, the City Attorney's Office and outside counsel. - C. When determining if a specific loss gives rise to a litigation claim, the Board shall consider an estimate of the magnitude of the potential damages incurred by the Plan, the potential recovery that may be obtained if such claim is pursued, and the merits of such claim.
+- In order to fully and objectively evaluate the Plan's position in connection with any potential claim, the Board has developed the following process: - A. Unless the Plan incurs potential damages (loss net of gain) in excess of Three Million Dollars (\$3,000,000.00) in connection with any investment, the Plan shall proceed as a member of the class action or, if no class action has been filed, the Board shall determine whether or not to proceed with an independent action based upon review and recommendation by Staff, the City Attorney's Office and outside counsel. - B. If the potential damages exceed Three Million Dollars (\$3,000,000.00), the Board shall determine whether or not the Plan should seek lead plaintiff status, pursue an independent action, or remain a member of the class based upon review and recommendation by Staff, the City Attorney's Office and outside counsel. - C. When making a determination as to whether or not a specific loss gives rise to a litigation claim, the Board shall consider an estimate of the magnitude of the potential damages incurred by the Plan, the potential recovery that may be obtained if such claim is pursued, and the merits of such claim.
 The Board shall consider and determine if it is in the Plan's best interest to pursue lead plaintiff status or proceed with individual litigation.
-In determining whether to seek lead plaintiff status, the factors to be considered shall include whether the Plan's participation or action will increase the net monetary value of settlement; the potential effect on the value of the Plan's investment portfolio; and whether the Plan's active participation will add value to the potential recovery.
+In determining whether to seek lead plaintiff status, the factors to be considered shall include whether or not the Plan's participation or action will increase net monetary value of settlement; the potential effect on the value of the Plan's investment portfolio; and whether the Plan's active participation will add value to the potential recovery.